alicelovescake/nibbles-n-bytes/data/posts/today-I-learned-react.md

 Note: Prop drilling is not completely bad because it allows the developer to explicitly track where values are being used and update accordingly if need.
 With global variables, you don't know where the data is initialized, updated, and used.
 If you are on a scavenger hunt, wouldn't you want a map than go blind?

-### TIL: Prop drilling can be a good thing, and it can be a bad thing.
-Consider the pros and cons of each approach to build flexible, explicit, and scalable components!
+**TLDR: Prop drilling can be a good thing, and it can be a bad thing.
+Consider the pros and cons of each approach to build flexible, explicit, and scalable components!**

-**4. React needs a `key` prop every time you map over an array.**
+## TIL: React needs a `key` prop every time you map over an array.

 The console is often mad at me, even more than my mother.
 This time, the console blared red warnings about a missing key prop.
 What the heck is that?